-- 5.5 The Panel makes the following observations with regard to this argument: - 5.5.1 The Panel agrees that the clear meaning of section 3.9.1 is that members of WASPA are required to take steps to ensure that information providers that they deal with observe the requirements of the Code. - 5.5.2 WASPA initially began as an association of service providers and the practise of service providers requiring the information providers utilising their services to join WASPA has grown over the past three years.
-It appears, to the Panel, that the act of requiring an information provider to itself join WASPA and thereby contractually bind itself to observance of the Code is regarded and should be regarded as the taking of a step to ensure that such information providers are bound to observe the requirements of the Code. - 5.5.3 The Panel had regard to the decision of the Appeals Panel in complaint 411 which was heard when the practice of IPs being required to join WASPA was not prevalent and, as has been noted by the Adjudicator, this matter is distinguishable from the instant one in that the IP was not a member of WASPA.
-Much of the relevant determination of the Appeals Panel in this matter involves a specific examination of the liability of members for the infringements of non-members. - 5.5.4 The Panel has also had regard to the decision of the Adjudicator in complaint 5981, cited by the Adjudicator in complaint 6719 as being authority for the extension of the ruling of the Appeals Panel in complaint 411.
-This complaint involves the same SP and IP as the instant matter and which also relates to an improper subscription activation process employed by the IP. - 5.5.5 The Panel notes that the adjudication in complaint 5981 was published on 27 August 2009 and that complaint 6719 relates to October 2008 and that it is accordingly by no means clear that the reliance on 5981 by the adjudicator was competent.
-Nevertheless the Panel wishes to make clear its position with regard to the liability of SPs (in the sense of aggregators) for the breaches of the Code of IPs using their systems who are members of WASPA: - 5.5.5.1 The Adjudicator in complaint 5981 referred to complaints 213, 326, 330 and 4781 as well as the above cited 411 as authority for the potential liability of WASPA members in respect of the transgressions of non-members. - 5.5.5.2 The Adjudicator then opines that these principles can be "easily and logically expounded to include IP's who are WASPA members" and cites the following underlying reasons for this position:
+- 5.4 The Panel makes the following observations with regard to this argument: - The Panel agrees that the clear meaning of section 3.9.1 is that members of WASPA are required to take steps to ensure that information providers that they deal with observe the requirements of the Code. - WASPA initially began as an association of service providers and the practise of service providers requiring the information providers utilising their services to join WASPA has grown over the past three years.
+It appears, to the Panel, that the act of requiring an information provider to itself join WASPA and thereby contractually bind itself to observance of the Code is regarded and should be regarded as the taking of a step to ensure that such information providers are bound to observe the requirements of the Code. - 5.4.3 The Panel had regard to the decision of the Appeals Panel in complaint 411 which was heard when the practice of IPs being required to join WASPA was not prevalent and, as has been noted by the Adjudicator, this matter is distinguishable from the instant one in that the IP was not a member of WASPA.
+Much of the relevant determination of the Appeals Panel in this matter involves a specific examination of the liability of members for the infringements of non-members. - The Panel has also had regard to the decision of the Adjudicator in complaint 5981, cited by the Adjudicator in complaint 6671 as being authority for the extension of the ruling of the Appeals Panel in complaint 411.
+This complaint involves the same SP and IP as the instant matter and which also relates to an improper subscription activation process employed by the IP. - 5.4.4.1 The Adjudicator in this matter referred to complaint 213, 326, 330 and 4781 as well as the above cited 411 as authority for the potential liability of WASPA members in respect of the transgressions of non-members. - 5.4.4.2 The Adjudicator then opines that these principles can be "easily and logically expounded to include IP's who are WASPA members" and cites the following underlying reasons for this position: